 Bitcoin and Hiding Assets

-The risks of hiding bitcoin in divorce are the same as trying to conceal other resources.
-The perpetrator chances receiving a smaller share of marital assets.
+The risks of hiding Bitcoin in divorce are the same as trying to conceal other resources.
+The perpetrator’s chances of receiving a smaller share of marital assets.
 Criminal charges may come into play, as well as contempt of court.
 This technically constitutes lying, which is illegal in divorce proceedings, and perjury could even result in jail time.